hemalis/final_project/README.md

 ### Motivation

 Since the Pandemic, the stock market and crypto have shown different patterns.
-The stock market was consistentlu up and broke some records, however cryptocurrency prices have drastically fallen.
+The stock market was consistently up and broke some records, however cryptocurrency prices have drastically fallen.
 Since crypto and blockchain is the future for the web, we were highly interested in learning about these topics & would like to deep dive into it.

 ### Questions to answer
 - Select five cryptos/stocks and predict what is its highest price and lowest price in the day.